Safety Relays Explained: A Guide to How It Works

 3. Safety OutputsTerminals 14 and 24 are the input side of the safety outputs section of the safety relay.
 These two are connected directly to the power supply.
 When all safety conditions are met, the relay will close a set of force-guided and redundant relays.
 This will send power to terminals 13 and 14, powering the two contactors.

-4. ContactorsThe safety outputs provide a dual-channel, redundant signal that is connected to two contactors.
+4. ContactorsThe safety outputs provide a dual-channel, redundant signal connected to two contactors.
 These contactors will then be connected in series to control a motor.

 5. Feedback Loop – The feedback loop monitors the contactors.
 In their normal state, a force-guided, normally closed contact will inform the relay of faults within the contactor, such as welded or stuck contacts.
 The input for these contacts comes from the safety relay as a pulsed signal.
 The two contacts are wired in series and returned to the safety relay on terminal S21.